profweston/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-In a world where sustainability and carbon footprints have become part of everyday life, CO_2 emissions might be a consideration when buying a car.
-Eco-conscious consumers will be looking to buy a car with low CO_2 emissions.
+In a world where sustainability and carbon footprints have become part of everyday life, $CO_2$ emissions might be a consideration when buying a car.
+Eco-conscious consumers will be looking to buy a car with low $CO_2$ emissions.
 The variables to consider in this study is the tailpipe emissions of carbon dioxide (in grams per mile).
-H_0: There is no statistical difference between the mean of MechaCar prototypes’ tailpipe emissions and the mean of the tailpipe emissions of the competitor vehicles.
+$H_0$: There is no statistical difference between the mean of MechaCar prototypes’ tailpipe emissions and the mean of the tailpipe emissions of the competitor vehicles.
-H_a There is a statistical difference between the mean of MechaCar prototypes’ tailpipe emissions and the mean of the tailpipe emissions of the competitor vehicles.
+$H_a$: There is a statistical difference between the mean of MechaCar prototypes’ tailpipe emissions and the mean of the tailpipe emissions of the competitor vehicles.
 Since this study is examining the mean of two different samples. she most appropriate statistical test would be a two-sample t-test.
-In order to run this statistical test, the  measure of tailpipe emissions of CO_2 for all MechaCar prototypes as well as all major competitors would be necessary.
+In order to run this statistical test, the  measure of tailpipe emissions of $CO_2$ for all MechaCar prototypes as well as all major competitors would be necessary.